Reinforcement Learning Control of Quantum Error Correction: RL fine-tuning of control policy

 \section{RL fine-tuning of control policy}

-To demonstrate the practical utility of our RL framework, we first show that it can push system performance beyond the limits achievable by the state-of-the-art traditional calibration stack and human-expert tuning.
+To demonstrate the practical utility of our RL framework, we first show that it can push system performance beyond the limits achievable by the traditional calibration stack and human-expert tuning.

 The central idea in the traditional approach to gate calibration is to orthogonalize the space of control parameters, using an accurate physical model of the system, and then construct dedicated ``calibration experiments'' that target a few parameters at a time.
 For example, a control parameter corresponding to the frequency of a microwave pulse for XY-rotation of a qubit is calibrated via spectroscopy, and then the amplitude of this pulse is calibrated via Rabi oscillations.
 Control parameters can also be jointly fine-tuned in calibration experiments that measure an aggregate performance metric of the gate, such as randomized or cross-entropy benchmarking \cite{knill2008randomized,arute2019quantum}.
 Recently, this approach has culminated in a framework for automated calibration of large quantum systems based on the traversal of a directed acyclic graph \cite{kelly2018physical}, which encodes the order of calibrations of various control parameters, distilled from decades of research in the field of quantum control \cite{koch2022quantum}.
-It has been successfully applied by the Google Quantum AI team in numerous experiments \cite{arute2019quantum,acharya2024quantum,lacroix2025scaling}, reaching the scale of $O(10^2)$ qubits, as well as by other research teams \cite{ding2023high,wu2021strong}.
+It has been successfully applied in numerous experiments \cite{arute2019quantum,wu2021strong,acharya2024quantum,lacroix2025scaling} reaching the scale of $O(10^2)$ qubits.